dax8it/atjiujitsu04/src/pages/blog/Big-Apple-Tournament.md

 ---
 ![](/img/big-apple-pic-12.png)

-Another win for one of our favorites.
+Another win from some of our favorites.
 They're all our favorites!!!

 ## Congrats to all our kids who competed